 Yes – you can either book a test at a testing centre or get one delivered to your home.
 Follow the link to find out more

 Currently, this is not advised.
-Read here the latest 5th November guidance on what the most vulnerable people should do.
+Read here the latest rules for the most vulnerable according to what tier you live in.

 You should speak to your employer about this, as the furlough scheme is continuing in line with the latest national restrictions.